-- Take the ACT and SAT have the scores sent to NCTA.
+- Take the ACT and SAT and have the scores sent to NCTA.

 Federal Work Study (FWS) - provides federal funds for work opportunities for students.
 To be eligible for this program, you must demonstrate financial need.
 By submitting a Free Application For Federal Student Aid (FAFSA) you will automatically be considered for FWS.

 Part-time Employment - NCTA and surrounding area businesses (including farm and ranch operations) offer some part-time employment to students.
-Interested students should inquire at the NCTA Student Services Office.
+Interested students should inquire at the NCTA Business Office.

 - Educational Assistance